Can a Room Be Too Humid? Spot the 5 Signs & Fix It

 Achieving that perfect balance is an art, and tipping the scales too far can turn your wellness tool into a household problem.
-Think of it like watering a plant.
-Too little, and it withers.
-Too much, and you risk root rot.
+Think of it like watering a plant: too little, and it withers; too much, and you risk root rot.
 Your home’s air is no different.
 Let’s dive into the world of over-humidification, explore how to spot the warning signs, and ensure your home appliance remains your health’s best friend, not a hidden foe.

 The Dark Side of Damp: Why Too Much Humidity is a Problem